-Menopause Management for Edmond OK Women
+Menopause Management Specialist in Edmond, OK

 Menopause occurs when women begin to experience the changes and symptoms that happen before or after they stop menstruating.
 They are not able to get pregnant because the ovaries no longer release an egg every month.
 Menopause is a natural process that every woman will experience but in some cases, symptoms will require treatment.